maciej-ka/demo-service-catalogue/README.md

 #### Project Structure
 Files are organized as given in specification example.

+[HeadlessUI](https://headlessui.com/) is used instead of base html tags like `<input>` to provide a better starting point for building custom UI.

 #### NPM Commands
 ```bash
 npm start            # run local server